Pauwlo/Bro/Docs/Install.md

 ### Desktop

 Clean the Desktop.
-I usually only keep Firefox's shortcut and the Recycle Bin.
+I usually only keep the Recycle Bin.

 Find a nice wallpaper on the internet.
 I usually save it to `Pictures\Saved Pictures` and use it as Desktop & Lock screen background image.